SanjuRoy299/Data-Analyst-Interview-Preparation-Free---Guide/McKinsey/prepration.md

-# Recently Asked Data Analyst Interview Questions
+# Recently Asked Data Analyst Interview Questions ( Experience 2 Year )

 # Round 1: Initial Screening Interview
 - **Personal Introduction:** Share your background, experience in data analytics, and reasons for pursuing a career at McKinsey.